sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

 * Maximum depth of tree 2 RandomInt(low=1, high=3)
 * Number of estimators 100 RandomInt(low=50, high=150)

-It should be fairly clear why the uniform and random integer distributuions were used.
+It should be fairly clear why the uniform and random integer distributions were used.
 The gamma distribution was chosen for eta and gamma, as these variables are continuous and may take values in the range $$[0, \infty)$$ which is the same as the gamma distributuion.
-It looks like a skewed normal distribution which cannot go negative which is appropriate for these varialbes.
+It looks like a skewed normal distribution which cannot go negative which is appropriate for these variables.
 The mean of a gamma distribution is shape $$\times$$ scale.

 For example, a random sample of $$25$$ values from Gamma(shape=2, scale=2) gave: 4.16200782, 4.78013484, 2.78268383, 3.52807528, 7.60847632, 8.69564004, 6.1258422 , 2.89771016, 2.10044363, 0.44427182, 5.0764685 , 3.87984299, 1.72199083, 4.773591  , 3.51366612, 3.63235669, 5.74539046, 2.63842483, 3.32101361, 0.69189948, 2.02039114, 9.40518265, 7.79320054, 2.70690933, 6.23665766.